Ali-Omrani/Culture-In-Offensive-Language-Detection/README.md

 ### Statistical Analysis

 Use the R code in [Regression Analysis](stats/regression_analysis.r) to run the statistical analysis and generate figure 1.
+The [data](stats/delta_15lang.csv) for crosslingual transfer experiment including the cultural and linguistic distances is also included.